nuhame/mlpug/README.md

                                        callbacks=callbacks)
 ```

-Before we can start training we still have to provide the `training_model` to the trainer.
+Before we can start training we still have to provide the `train_model` to the trainer.
 ```python
 trainer.set_training_model(train_model)
 ```